-- A regular employee shall not lose their seniority as a result of being absent from work because of sickness, accident, layoff or leave of absence approved by the Employer.
-A regular employee shall lose their seniority in the event: - (a) he/she is discharged for just cause with written reasons and is not reinstated; - (b) he/she resigns; - (c) he/she fails to return to work as required following a layoff after being notified of recall pursuant to Section 17.10; - (d) he/she is laid off for a period longer than twenty-four (24) months, subject to the provisions of clauses 17.08 and 17.10; - (ii) Temporary and spareboard employees shall lose their seniority in the event: - (a) the employee is discharged and not reinstated; - (b) the employee resigns; - (c) the employee has not been called to work during any twelve (12) calendar month period; - (d) the employee refuses, or is not available, to report for work on five (5) calls per year to work unless such unavailability has been previously arranged with the Employer.
+- (i) A regular employee shall not lose their seniority as a result of being absent from work because of sickness, accident, layoff or leave of absence approved by the Employer.
+A regular employee shall lose their seniority in the event: - (a) they are discharged for just cause with written reasons and are not reinstated; - (b) they resign; - (c) they fail to return to work as required following a layoff after being notified of recall pursuant to Section 17.10; - (d) they are laid off for a period longer than twenty-four (24) months, subject to the provisions of clauses 17.08 and 17.10; - (ii) Temporary and spareboard employees shall lose their seniority in the event: - (a) the employee is discharged and not reinstated; - (b) the employee resigns; - (c) the employee has not been called to work during any twelve (12) calendar month period; - (d) the employee refuses, or is not available, to report for work on five (5) calls per year to work unless such unavailability has been previously arranged with the Employer.